manuelmelle/starter-hugo-research-group-netlify/content/authors/karol/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Karol Strutynski
 # Full name (for SEO)
-first_name: Alice
+first_name: Karol
-last_name: Wu
+last_name: Strutynski

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - karol

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Auxiliary Researcher (FCT funded)

 # Organizations/Affiliations
 organizations: